Skip to main content

 Specification-ready outputs

-Clean intermediates designed to meet partner remanufacturing specifications for PA-6/PA-66, polyurethane, and specialty chemicals.
+Clean intermediates and recoverable fractions designed to meet partner remanufacturing or downstream upgrading specifications.

 03